 The solution is to modify the home to improve accessibility.
 Some modifications can be made easily like switching doorknobs that require pulling or twisting for ones that are levered or keyless entry.
 Other modifications like stair lifts are more expensive and require structural changes.

-like this cabinet with a built-in lift controlled by a remote.
+There are many options for home modifications, like this cabinet with a built-in lift controlled by a remote. |

 Utah's ASSIST Inc. is a non-profit providing expertise in the area.
 A free pdf book on home modifications is available online.
 Tips on taking measurements, options available and other resources are in the book.

-Funding help for home modifications in Utah include ASSIST's Emergency Housing Repair, and loans from the Utah Assistive Technology Foundation
+Funding help for home modifications in Utah include ASSIST's Emergency Housing Repair, and loans from the Utah Assistive Technology Foundation.

 UATF loans can be up to $50,000, and are through Zion's Bank.
 They are low-interest at half the rate of prime interest.
 Utahns with disabilities can use funds to make modifications such as installing lifts, changing bathroom facilities to be accessible and putting ramps in.